The Spirit of China: A Love Letter to Her People, Mountains, and Parks By Paul Wagner

 The Science Behind Silence and Healing

-Silence is often misunderstood as just the absence of noise, but in reality, it is a profound state of being where the body, mind, and soul can deeply rest.
-Numerous studies support the idea that silence has a measurable effect on our physical health.
+Silence is often thought of as the absence of noise, but it’s so much more than that.
+In reality, it is a profound state of being where the body, mind, and soul can find deep rest.
+There are many scientific studies that already support the idea that silence impacts our physical health.

 For example, a study conducted in 2006 by Luciano Bernardi, a cardiovascular researcher, found that moments of silence are more relaxing to the brain than even soothing music.
 Silence triggered growth in brain cells within the hippocampus, the part of the brain associated with memory, learning, and emotions.
 This increase in brain cells creates a fertile ground for emotional and mental healing.